Explained: Why anti-defection law won't apply to Goa Congress MLAs

 The anti-defection law, added to the Constitution as the Tenth Schedule by the 52nd amendment during Rajiv Gandhi's tenure as the Prime Minister in 1985, makes it mandatory that two-thirds of the strength of a party should agree for a 'merger'.

-If the number of defected members are lessthan two-thirds of the total seats won by their original party, then these rebels would face defection.
+If the number of defected members are less than two-thirds of the total seats won by their original party, then these rebels would face defection.
 Also, a legislator can be disqualified under the anti-defection law if he/she either voluntarily gives up the membership of his party or disobeys the directives of the party leadership on a vote.

 In case of Goa, Speaker had to give a go-ahead to the merger because the total number of defected MLAs was two-thirds of the Congress MLAs in the state.